apptainer/apptainer-userdocs/quick_start.rst

 .. code::

-   $ singularity capability list dave
+   $ apptainer capability list dave

 Container authors might also write help docs specific to a container or for an internal module called an ``app``.
 If those help docs exist for a